frankencode/Owlux/README.md

 -----------------------------

 In the scripts/ subfolder you will find a script to build and install Owlux from sources.
-It will also install needed dependencies.
+Owlux requires at least Raspberry Pi OS 11 (Debian Bullseye).
+Other dependencies will be installed automatically by the installation scripts:

 ```
 wget https://raw.githubusercontent.com/frankencode/Owlux/master/scripts/install_pi_11.sh